 Parkinson's disease is a progressive disease, and only Vercise DBS has the advanced technology to maintain the quality of your therapy as changes in your brain occur.
 Vercise DBS is designed to minimize the side effects sometimes caused by undesirable stimulation, and give more opportunities for DBS to be effective.
 And if your physician needs to make further changes, it offers your doctor the most options for precise stimulation.

 Most devices require a surgery to replace the battery every 3-5 years.
-Vercise DBS has a rechargeable battery, giving you unparalleled battery longevity, so you don't need to worry about any more surgeries.
+Vercise DBS has a rechargeable battery, giving you unparalleled battery longevity, so you may not need to have any more surgeries.
 Every week or two, place the lightweight, wireless charging collar over your shoulders and relax—you can do it in front of the TV or while reading a book.

 This information booklet gives you more information on DBS, including some frequently asked questions.